Master of Landscape Architecture (MLA)

 - interactions with allied disciplines.

-In Part 2 - your second year of study, you will complete a design-based research thesis, with supervision from the academic staff in the School of Architecture.
+In Part 2 - your second year of study, you will complete a research portfolio or thesis, with supervision from the academic staff in the School of Architecture.

 Current research topics or areas with the School of Architecture include: